ganeti/ganeti/doc/design-2.0.rst

 parameters.

-This means that we in effect take ownership of the minor space for that device type; if there's a user-created drbd minor, it will be automatically removed.
+This means that we in effect take ownership of the minor space for that device type; if there's a user-created DRBD minor, it will be automatically removed.

 The change will have the effect of reducing the number of external commands run per device from a constant number times the index of the first free DRBD minor to just a constant number.

-Removal of obsolete device types (md, drbd7)
+Removal of obsolete device types (MD, DRBD7)
 ++++++++++++++++++++++++++++++++++++++++++++

 We need to remove these device types because of two issues.
-First, drbd7 has bad failure modes in case of dual failures (both network and disk - it cannot propagate the error up the device stack and instead just panics.
-Second, due to the assymetry between primary and secondary in md+drbd mode, we cannot do live failover (not even if we had md+drbd8).
+First, DRBD7 has bad failure modes in case of dual failures (both network and disk - it cannot propagate the error up the device stack and instead just panics.
+Second, due to the asymmetry between primary and secondary in MD+DRBD mode, we cannot do live failover (not even if we had MD+DRBD8).

 File-based storage support
 ++++++++++++++++++++++++++

-This is covered by a separate design doc (<em>Vinales</em>) and would allow us to get rid of the hard requirement for testing clusters; it would also allow people who have SAN storage to do live failover taking advantage of their storage solution.
+Using files instead of logical volumes for instance storage would allow us to get rid of the hard requirement for volume groups for testing clusters and it would also allow usage of SAN storage to do live failover taking advantage of this storage solution.

 Better LVM allocation
 +++++++++++++++++++++